Psychological resilience: Criticism

 Brad Evans and Julian Reid criticize resilience discourse and its rising popularity in their book, Resilient Life.
 The authors assert that can put the onus of disaster response on individuals rather than publicly coordinated efforts.
-Tied to the emergence of neoliberalism, climate change, third-world development, and other discourses, Evans and Reid argue that promoting resilience draws attention away from governmental responsibility and towards self-responsibility and healthy psychological effects such as post-traumatic growth.
+With the emergence of critiques regarding neoliberalism and climate change Evans and Reid argue that promoting resilience draws attention away from governmental responsibility and towards self-responsibility.